Parque Arauco S.A.: Argentine recession

-The Argentine economic crisis culminated in the government defaulting on its debt and the devaluation of the Argentine peso at the end of 2001.
+The 1998–2002 Argentine great depression culminated in the government defaulting on its debt and the devaluation of the Argentine peso at the end of 2001.
 APSA's market value declined from $390 million to as low as $40 million.
 The damage to PASA's finances inspired a shakeup of the company's management.
 In an interview with the new general manager, Andrés Olivos, for the Chilean magazine La Capital in 2003, reporter Lorena Medel contended that "it was rumored that Parque Arauco had had a grade-10 earthquake.
 That its finances were delicate, and that shareholders couldn't believe the level of debt that was permitted to arise with respect to Arauco Salud" (the medical tower).
 Olivos denied the situation was ever as dire as some suspected and revealed that the company was opening a "gastronomical boulevard" for Parque Arauco Kennedy.
 He conceded that Arauco Maipú had failed as an outlet store center and had returned to its role as a traditional mall.

 Olivos acknowledged that PASA had fallen behind Grupo Plaza and Cencosud S.A. in commercial real estate development in Chile.
 "Our strategy", he maintained, "is distinct, and we believe that to enter this headlong race by adding square meters doesn't necessarily add value.
 A good part of this growth only generates cannibalization, and many of the new investments won't pay off in any foreseeable amount of time."
 Olivos said that PASA maintained a 32% market share in Santiago, with annual sales of roughly $200 million, and 20 million annual customers for Arauco Kennedy, 15 million for Arauco Maipú, and 17 million for Marina Arauco.
 He added that the company had 45% of the mall market in Buenos Aires.
 Olivos revealed that PASA signed a contract with Arauco Salud's new owners that would permit it to recover the $2.5 million debt incurred while constructing the 13-story tower.
 The company was also contemplating construction of a dental-office building in Arauco Kennedy.
 In addition, PASA completed its gastronomical boulevard during late 2003.